Keep A Dream Journal (7 Simple Steps To Decode The Meanings Of Dreams)

 Sleep provides us a retreat.
 It allows us to take a break from the stress of the world and enables our mind to wander and imagine.

-Throughout the centuries every civilisation has been fascinated with the dreaming state.
-Many of these cultures developed detailed theories about dream meaning and developed detailed guidance in relation to interpreting meaning.
+Throughout the centuries every civilization has been fascinated with the dreaming state.
+Many of these cultures developed detailed theories about meanings and developed detailed guidance in relation to interpreting meaning.

 More recently we have seen a great deal of interest stemming from the scientific community with a number of research projects being carried out.